 1. Let’s Bid!

-As for your maximum bid, you should look at each individual property and understand how much you’re willing to pay for it before the auction starts.
-There’s some guesswork involved in this, especially when you’re trying to estimate how much the property is actually worth.
+As for your maximum bid, you should look at each property and understand how much you’re willing to pay for it before the auction starts.
+There’s some guesswork involved in this, especially when trying to estimate how much the property is worth.

-In Michigan, you’re allowed to bid either before the auction or during the auction itself.
-Watching prices and bidding go up in real-time, however, allows you to react quickly.
+In Michigan, you can bid either before or during the auction itself.
+However, watching prices and bidding go up in real-time allows you to react quickly.
 You can see how high a specific property is going up in value and how much competition you have, and maybe even have an idea of your competitors’ behavior regarding a given property.

 On the other hand, if you’ve already decided on your maximum bid, you can simply bid that amount and be done with it—and if someone else outbids you, you can move on to the next property on your list.

-When placing a bid this way, keep in mind that once the auction starts, your bid amount will be locked in and you’ll be committed to paying that amount if you end up winning.
-Needless to say, make sure that you can actually shell out that much money if your bid wins because you cannot take it back once the auction starts.
+When placing a bid this way, keep in mind that once the auction starts, your bid amount will be locked in and you’ll be committed to paying that amount if you win.
+Make sure you can shell out that much money if your bid wins because you cannot take it back once the auction starts.

 2. When the Auction Begins